colinmccormick/CarND-Path-Planning-Project/README.md

 Finally, if none of the above conditions apply but the ego vehicle is not in the center lane, it attempts to return there, if it is clear.
 This reflects the theory that the ego vehicle should normally drive in the center lane to have the best chance of passing traffic in the future.

-#### Behavior for Oscillation
+#### Behavior for suppressing oscillation

-The sub-module Behavior for Oscillation (starting line 368) is intended to eliminate a common problem the ego vehicle can experience: getting stuck behind a slow-moving lead car while blocked from passing.
+The sub-module Behavior for Oscillation (starting line 379) is intended to eliminate a common problem the ego vehicle can experience: getting stuck behind a slow-moving lead car while blocked from passing.
 In this case the vehicle accelerates and decelerates repeatedly, experiencing oscillating "fallbacks".
 To get out of this situation, the algorithm tracks these "fallbacks" by recording the last three reference velocities sent to the simulator, and flags a "fallback" as a velocity minimum.
 These velocity fallbacks are timestamped using std::clock().

 Each time a fallback is detected, the separation times between the current and two most recent fallbacks are calculated.
 If these two time separations are less than FALLBACK_DURATION_SEC (5s) then this is taken as evidence that the oscillating fallbacks are occurring, and the ego vehicle enters "slow-down mode".
 In this mode, the target velocity drops to 80% of 50 mph (40 mph), which can enable the ego vehicle to "fade back" and eventually be able to pass.
-This condition lasts for SLOW_DOWN_DURATION_SEC (10s) before returning to normal.
+This condition lasts for SLOW_DOWN_DURATION_SEC (10s) before returning to normal, or upon making a lane change.

 #### Trajectory

-In the Trajectory module (starting line 418), the algorithm tries to find the last two points from the previous path, or generates two equivalent points from the ego vehicle's current location and a projection 1 m behind it in the same heading as the ego vehicle's current yaw.
+In the Trajectory module (starting line 429), the algorithm tries to find the last two points from the previous path, or generates two equivalent points from the ego vehicle's current location and a projection 1 m behind it in the same heading as the ego vehicle's current yaw.
 The algorithm next calculates three future points, separated by 25 m, in the target lane.
 Note that if the target lane was changed by the Behavior module, these will be in a different lane.

 These five points are transformed into the ego vehicle's reference frame and the spline.h library is used to calculate a spline between them.
 To determine the appropriate spacing to sample this spline, a "look-ahead distance", the target velocity, and the 50 ms update rate for the simulator are used to calculate the increment.
 Any points from the previous path that are still ahead of the ego vehicle are added to the updated path, and then the spline is sampled at the appropriate interval at enough points to make a total of 50 for the updated path.
 This is then transformed back into the map reference frame and sent to the simulator.